-IQVIA are responsible for arranging appointments, managing participants taking their own throat and nose swabs, and taking blood samples in some households, and sending results to participants.

-- The Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, are responsible for storing and testing the throat and nose swabs. - Scientists at the University of Oxford are responsible for storing and testing the blood samples. - ONS will analyse the data provided by the University of Oxford and the Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, in collaboration with the University of Oxford.
+- IQVIA are responsible for arranging appointments, managing participants taking their own throat and nose swabs, and taking blood samples in some households, and sending results to participants.
+IQIVA may sub-contract some visits to survey workers from other select partner organisations. - The Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, are responsible for storing and testing the throat and nose swabs. - Scientists at the University of Oxford are responsible for storing and testing the blood samples. - ONS will analyse the data provided by the University of Oxford and the Lighthouse Laboratories at the National Biosample Centre, Milton Keynes, Glasgow and Alderley Park, Liverpool, in collaboration with the University of Oxford. - NPex will manage test results and personal data from the survey in the same way as it does for the national testing programmes for the NHS.